-IUNS Lifetime Achievement Awards are given at an individual for outstanding contributions to nutrition of regional or global significance working in a developing country.
+IUNS Lifetime Achievement Awards are given to an individual for outstanding contributions to nutrition of regional or global significance working in a developing country.

 IUNS Lifetime Achievement Award Recipients